February Feature Artist

 These 3 images of the shacks at Willard Beach in South Portland illustrate that concept.
 The most recent was taken about a month ago during the extreme cold snap that produced a phenomenon called sea smoke.
 They are printed on stretched canvas and come ready to hang on your walls.
 No framing is required.

 All of Scott’s images can be found on two websites.
 Signed images and canvas may be purchased from his personal site.
 Unsigned prints, framed prints, cards, canvas, metal prints and assorted other products may be purchased from his site on the Fine Art America page.
-Links to both are found on the business cards provided.

 Born and raised in the Portsmouth, NH and Kittery, ME area, Scott now resides in Rochester, NH.
 His photography has been reproduced in many magazines including DownEast and the December 2018 image for DownEast Calendar of a red shed was taken in New Harbor, Maine.